 It is not yet clear if the new FAR rule will require third-party assessments, like CMMC, or if self-attestation will be permitted.
 Keep an eye on updates regarding the rulemaking process to understand how assessment requirements may evolve.

 Begin by evaluating your current cybersecurity posture, identify any gaps or areas for improvement, and develop a plan to address those issues.
-Consider working with cybersecurity experts, like our team, to help guide you through the process and ensure your organization meets the necessary requirements.
+Consider working with cybersecurity experts to guide you through the process and ensure your organization meets the requirements.

 The time it takes to achieve compliance will vary depending on your organization's current cybersecurity posture and the complexity of the requirements.
 Working with a knowledgeable cybersecurity partner can help streamline the process and ensure a timely path to compliance.